harisnae/Connect-local-LLM-SLM-to-use-local-datasets-via-MCP/README.md

-# Link local LM with Local Data via MCP
+# Link local LM with Local Data via MCP (Incomplete)
 This repository is a guide to connecting a locally deployed LLM (Large Language Model) / SLM (Small Language Model) with local datasets using MCP (Model Context Protocol).

 ## Conda Installation